Troubleshooting and FAQ

 Failed to update Image repo metadata: The root metadata was expired.

-This means your TUF root key has expired.
+This means The Update Framework (TUF) root key has expired.

 Solution: Rotate your Offline Factory TUF Keys.